ryanpcmcquen/cheval/README.md

 2. `<button>` with the class `js-copy-btn`

 The library takes cares of the rest. :shipit:

+:warning: If you want your textarea to be invisible for some reason, use this CSS:

+    .text-to-copy {
+      opacity: 0;
+      position: absolute;
+    }

+Because it will not work with `display: none;` or `visibility: hidden;`. :thumbsup:

 #### So what?!
 Where does it work?